Irish traditional music: Accordion and concertina

 English concertinas, by contrast, sound the same note for any given button, irrespective of the direction of bellows travel.
 Thus, any note can be played while the bellows is either expanded or compressed.
 As a consequence, sequential notes can be played without altering the bellows direction.
 This allows sequences of notes to be played in a smooth, continuous stream without the interruption of changing bellows direction.

 Despite the inherent bounciness of the Anglo and the inherent smoothness of the English concertina systems, skilled players of Irish traditional music can achieve either effect on each type of instrument by adapting the playing style.
 On the Anglo, for example, the notes on various rows partially overlap and the third row contains additional redundant notes, so that the same note can be sounded with more than one button.
 Often, whereas one button will sound a given note on bellows compression, an alternative button in a different row will sound the same note on bellows expansion.
 Thus, by playing across the rows, the player can avoid changes in bellows direction from note to note where the musical objective is a smoother sound.
 Likewise, the English system accommodates playing styles that counteract its inherent smoothness and continuity between notes.
 Specifically, when the music calls for it, the player can choose to reverse bellows direction, causing sequential notes to be more distinctly articulated.

-Popular concertina players include Niall Vallely, Kitty Hayes, Gearóid Ó hAllmhuráin, Noel Hill and Padraig Rynne.
-Liam Clancy (of The Clancy Brothers and Makem and Clancy) also played the concertina until his death in 2009.
+Popular concertina players include Mohsen Amini, Niall Vallely, Kitty Hayes, Gearóid Ó hAllmhuráin, Noel Hill and Padraig Rynne.
+Liam Clancy (of the Clancy Brothers and Makem and Clancy) also played the concertina until his death in 2009.

 Banjo

 The four-string tenor banjo is played as a melody instrument by Irish traditional players, and is commonly tuned GDAE, an octave below the fiddle.
 It was brought to Ireland by returned emigrants from the United States, where it had been developed by African slaves.
 It is seldom strummed in Irish music (although older recordings will sometimes feature the banjo used as a backing instrument), instead being played as a melody instrument using either a plectrum or a "thimble".

-Barney McKenna of The Dubliners is often credited with paving the way for the banjo's current popularity, and was still actively playing until his death in 2012, aged 72.
+Barney McKenna of the Dubliners is often credited with paving the way for the banjo's current popularity, and was still actively playing until his death in 2012, aged 72.
 Notable players include Kieran Hanrahan, Charlie Piggott, John Carty, Angelina Carberry, Gerry O'Connor, Enda Scahill, Kevin Griffin and All Ireland Fleadh champion, Brian Scannell.